dgkf/R/README.md

 I welcome other contributors, but also have not thoughtfully selected a long-term license yet.
 For now there's a CLA in place so that the license can be altered later on.
 I don't intend to keep it around forever.
-If you have suggestions, input selecting an appropriate license is appreciated. much appreciated.
+If you have suggestions or considerations for selecting an appropriate license, your feedback would be much appreciated.